loanmarket/career-ladder/Engineering.md

 - I am prioritising the needs of my team members above my own, knowing that their success is our success.
 - I am an outspoken advocate of my team.
 They can trust me to be the first line of defence.
 - I know the buck stops with me.
 At the end of the day I am responsible for my team and the relationship with our peers and customers.
-- I actively track the progress of our team, keeping the goals of the project and our constraints front of mind.
+- I actively track the progress of our team, keeping the goals of our projects and our constraints front of mind.
 I make this information visible and transparent internally and externally to minimise 'surprises' and to facilitate early and pragmatic problem resolution.
 - I have a track record of delivering successful projects by applying good practices when leading teams.
+- I don't mind making the coffee or picking up the pizza for everyone in the team.
+- I understand culture is held in our people.
+I am proactive in hiring for good culture fit and attitude as much as skills.

 #### I am a driver for technical and business opportunities.